- 20th century politics

 - medal entitlement

-- often a roll reference that can be used to consult the medal roll in series WO 329 which may reveal the specific battalion, brigade or battery in which the individual served
+- often a roll reference that refers to a medal roll entry in series WO 329 which may reveal the specific battalion, brigade or battery in which the individual served

 - often the first theatre of war in which they served and when they entered that theatre (if this part of the card is blank it usually means that the individual went to France in 1916 or later)